ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 # Explanation of the configuration items in monitor.cfg
 - region: 1: REGION_EUROPE, 2: REGION_CANADA, 3: REGION_USA
 - brand: 1: BRAND_KIA, 2: BRAND_HYUNDAI
-- username: your bluelink account email address
+- username: your Bluelink or Connect account email address
-- password: password of your bluelink account OR the token; the token is needed for Europe, retrieve token once per 180 days [using this README](https://gist.github.com/RustyDust/e2a7be978affd85fb5ef5a345f31f67a) or see [this issue](https://github.com/ZuinigeRijder/hyundai_kia_connect_monitor/issues/81#issuecomment-3409735930) or for [Hyundai with a terminal without GUI](https://gist.github.com/stefan-home/808d8774a461f22f2ae1d9519f067b71)
+- password: password of your Bluelink or Connect account OR the token; the token is needed for Europe, retrieve token once per 180 days [using this README](https://gist.github.com/RustyDust/e2a7be978affd85fb5ef5a345f31f67a) or see [this issue](https://github.com/ZuinigeRijder/hyundai_kia_connect_monitor/issues/81#issuecomment-3409735930) or for [Hyundai with a terminal without GUI](https://gist.github.com/stefan-home/808d8774a461f22f2ae1d9519f067b71)
-- pin: pincode of your bluelink account, required for CANADA, and potentially USA, otherwise pass a blank string
+- pin: pincode of your Bluelink or Connect account, required for CANADA, and potentially USA, otherwise pass a blank string
 - use_geocode: (default: True) find address with the longitude/latitude for each entry
 - use_geocode_email: (default: True) use email to avoid abuse of address lookup
 - geocode_provider: (default: 1) use openstreetmap (1) or google (2) for address lookup
 - google_api_key: (default empty) when using "geocode_provider = 2" (google) you need to get a [google API key, see this discussion](https://github.com/ZuinigeRijder/hyundai_kia_connect_monitor/discussions/76#discussioncomment-12728843).
 Do not put quotes around the Google API key!
-- language: (default: en) the Bluelink App is reset to English for users who have set another language in the Bluelink App in Europe when using hyundai_kia_connect_api, you can configure another language as workaround.
+- language: (default: en) the Bluelink or Connect App is reset to English for users who have set another language in the Bluelink or Connect App in Europe when using hyundai_kia_connect_api, you can configure another language as workaround.
 See Note 3
 - odometer_metric, e.g. km or mi
 - include_regenerate_in_consumption, when set to True the regeneration is taken into account for the consumption calculation in daily stats.
-However, I think that the next 2 configuration items will better match the boardcomputer values.
+However, I think that the next 2 configuration items will better match the trip computer values.
 - consumption_efficiency_factor_dailystats, see Note 2
 - consumption_efficiency_factor_summary, see Note 2
 - monitor_infinite, if set to True monitor.py keeps running using monitor_infinite_interval_minutes between getting cached server values
 - monitor_infinite_interval_minutes, interval in minutes between getting cached server values
 - monitor_execute_commands_when_something_written_or_error, when new cached server values are retrieved, the specified commands (separated by semicolon ;) are executed.
 See Note 1.
   * example: monitor_execute_commands_when_something_written_or_error = python -u summary.py sheetupdate > summary.log;python -u dailystats.py sheetupdate > dailystats.log
 - monitor_force_sync_when_odometer_different_location_workaround, when set to True a forced update is done when the odometer has changed, to get the latest location (for some cars the cached location is not updated correctly anymore since May 2025 when turning off the car).
-Only change to True when you have this problem AND you want up-to-date locations when turning off the car.
+Only change to True when you have this problem AND you want up-to-date locations when turning off the car, because this will wake up your car.
 - monitor_force_sync_max_count: (default: 10) Limit the number of forced sync per day when the previous setting is True.
 - For configuration of Domoticz, [see here](#domoticz)
 - For configuration of MQTT Broker, [see here](#mqtt-broker-eg-homeassistant-iobroker)

 *Note 1: in combination with infinite (monitor_infinite = True) summary.py and dailystats.py are only run when something is changed or error occurred (or once a day).
 You do not need to run summary.py and dailystats.py separately and it is only run when it is needed.*

 *Note 2: I think that the consumption values ​​of the on-board computer are corrected with an efficiency number, e.g. 1 kWh of energy results in 0.9 kWh of real energy (losses when converting battery kWh by the car).
-So therefor I introduced an efficiency configuration factor in monitor.cfg, consumption_efficiency_factor_dailystats and consumption_efficiency_factor_summary.
+Therefore, I introduced an efficiency configuration factor in monitor.cfg, consumption_efficiency_factor_dailystats and consumption_efficiency_factor_summary.
 For example, when setting this to 0.9, 10% of the energy is lost during the conversion and is used in the consumption calculation.
-Default the values are 1.0, so no correction.*
+By default, the values are 1.0, so no correction.*

-*Note 3: The last TRIP, DAY, WEEK, MONTH, YEAR, TRIPAVG, DAYAVG, WEEKAVG, MONTHAVG, YEARLY lines are also send to [Domoticz](#domoticz) and/or [MQTT Broker](#mqtt-broker-eg-homeassistant-iobroker) (e.g. HomeAssistant, ioBroker) when configured.*
+*Note 3: The last TRIP, DAY, WEEK, MONTH, YEAR, TRIPAVG, DAYAVG, WEEKAVG, MONTHAVG, YEARLY lines are also sent to [Domoticz](#domoticz) and/or [MQTT Broker](#mqtt-broker-eg-homeassistant-iobroker) (e.g. HomeAssistant, ioBroker) when configured.*

 *Note 4: language is only implemented for Europe currently.*

 [For a list of language codes, see here.](https://www.science.co.il/language/Codes.php).
-Currently in Europe the Bluelink App shows the following languages:
+Currently in Europe the Bluelink or Connect App shows the following languages:
 - "en" English
 - "de" German
 - "fr" French